bcgsc/btllib/README.md

 ---
 - Dependencies
   * GCC 4.8.1+ or Clang 3.3.0+ with OpenMP
-- Copy the btllib directory into your project
+- Copy the root btllib directory into your project
 - Use any header from the `btllib/include` directory

 Python and Java